edwardlavender/flapper_sim/README.md

-Simulation-based demonstration and evaluation of the `flapper` family of algorithms
+Simulation-based illustration and evaluation of the `flapper` family of algorithms
 ================
 Edward Lavender<sup>1,2\*</sup>